Questions about midwifery? We've got answers.

 Do I need a doctors referral?

 No, you do not need a doctor’s referral.
 You can call us directly.
 It’s best to get in touch with us as soon as you know you are pregnant.
 If you decide come into midwifery care midway through your pregnancy, we can request your records from your caregiver.
+To request a midwife click here.

 How much does it cost to have a midwife?